Land mines in the Falkland Islands: Later clearing

 The United Kingdom ratified the Ottawa Treaty that prohibits manufacture and use of land mines on 31 July 1998.
 The treaty required that the UK clear all land mines from its territories by 1 March 2009.
 Many of the Falkland Islanders opposed the demining operation.
-They stated that as the mine fields were clearly marked and there was little demand for the land it would be more cost effective and better for the environment for the mines to remain.
-There were fears that opening up the mine fields to tourists and farmers would lead to habitat destruction.
+They stated that as the minefields were clearly marked and there was little demand for the land it would be more cost effective and better for the environment for the mines to remain.
+There were fears that opening up the minefields to tourists and farmers would lead to habitat destruction.
 Some islanders supported the resumption of demining work as it would allow once popular beaches to return to use.

 The Falkland Islands lost their air link to South America, provided through Chile, in March 1999 following the October 1998 arrest of former Chilean president Augusto Pinochet in London.
 The British subsequently engaged with the Argentine government to improve co-operation in the South Atlantic and, on 14 July 1999, issued the Anglo-Argentine Joint Statement.
 Under the agreement the Argentines arranged for the air link to Chile to be restored (with occasional flights to Argentina also) in return for the British allowing visits to the Falklands Islands by Argentine nationals.
 The statement also specified that Argentina and Britain would jointly investigate the removal of mines from the territory.
 This measure was opposed by the Falklands Islands Government as it would require an Argentine presence on the island.

 Britain and Argentina reiterated their commitment to carry out a joint feasibility study on demining in 2001 and 2006.
 This study was presented to the 2008 Ottawa Treaty Conference in Jordan.
 The British government commenced unilateral demining operations in 2009.
 The demining operation was funded by the British Foreign and Commonwealth Office.
 The Ottawa demining deadline was subsequently amended, at the request of the British government, to 1 March 2019 and then to 1 June 2021, due to the high cost and slow outputs of clearance work.